longshotlabs/meteor-template-extension/README.md

 By default block helper template instances are skipped, but if `includeBlockHelpers` is set to true, they are not.

+## templateInstance.parent(selector, includeBlockHelpers)

+You can also call `templateInstance.parent` with function as first argument.
+The function, known as selector, will be passed the current template being traversed.
+If it returns true, we return the template that is currently being traversed, otherwise, we traverse further up.
+We traverse up until there are no more templates, in which case, we return null.

 ## templateInstance.get(fieldName)

 To not have to hard-code the number of levels when accessing parent template instances you can use